TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 4. Either way, inject / migrate into the process that is most likely to naturally produce network traffic and live the longest.

 # Conclusion

+Offensive .NET tradecraft is faced with several important challenges.
+One of them is the lack of means to inject into remote processes at will.
+While this can normally be performed with shellcode, there is no way to produce shellcode that can run a .NET Assembly directly on hardware.
+Any shellcode that runs a .NET Assembly must first bootstrap the Common Language Runtime and load the Assembly through it.
+Enter Donut.
+With Donut, we now have a framework for generating flexible shellcode that loads a .NET Assembly from memory.
+This can be combined with existing techniques and tooling to advance tradecraft in a number of ways.
+Hopefully, this will break down the current barriers in .NET-based exploitation and provide tool designers with a foundation for crafting more excellent tools.